Lawn Aeration: Liquid Vs Core

 You’ve heard or you already know: You’re supposed to aerate your lawn, especially with the particular soil found in Denver and its suburbs.

 But what is lawn aeration, and what does it do for your lawn?
-What is the best method to use?
+A great question is a liquid aeration vs core aeration?

 What is Aerating and Why Should You Care?